CSC453/tau/docs/milestone11-14-Final.md

 Callee Epilogue:

 * Callee must restore the caller's FP and SP before returning.

-Return Values:

-* Your compiler **must** implement return values as follows:
-    * At offset -1 from the caller's SP, which is offset -1 from the callee's FP.
+* Callee must put the return value at offset -1 from its FP if appropriate.